dental fillings

 Tooth Decay

 Bacteria are present in everyone’s mouths.
 This is normal.
 These bacteria, when mixed with food and proteins, form plaque on our teeth.
-When the bacteria in plaque are exposed to sugars and carbohydrates, they make acids which attack the teeth.
+When the bacteria in plaque are exposed to sugars and carbohydrates, they make acids that attack the teeth.
 If this process is allowed to continue, a hole can form in the tooth.
 This hole is called a cavity and the process is dental decay.
-Sometimes these cavities may only be seen on dental x-rays.
-Dental decay should be addressed in its earliest stages.
-If left untreated, it will grow in size and can lead to tooth fractures, root canals and/or crowns, or even ultimate loss of the tooth.

 Cosmetic Restorations